 Bulca Chong (BRAISED CARABAO)

 I’m sure I’m getting the cheers of the boozing public when they’ll see this here!
-The only which serves round the clock on this list.
+The only which serves 24 hours on this list.
 Bulca Chong indeed is the most native food among the 8.
 You will love this dish.
 Period.
 Then you will love it most after 2am when the gang just finished the last round of beer ending the night.
 (Davao has been imposing a liquor ban after 2am.
 Bars and shops are allowed to sell alcohol only til 1am.).
 Best with the throat stabbing ice cold colaaah!

 SERVICE: 24hours I BILL: 95p/bowl I TRY: Balbacua I QUEUE: Long during dinner time and after 2am, serving for 19 years with another branch in Sandawa area.
 I LANDMARK: Gaisano Mall Illustre, Davao Doctors Hospital.
 Hop in to jeepneys which pass by Quirino St. Hop off to Davao Doctors Hospital.
 Cross the street towards KFC fastfood.
 Walk left towards the next block.
 Walk right till you reach Bulca Chong.